apache/incubator-devlake/README.md

    ```
 2. Run `docker-compose up config-ui` to start up the configuration interface

-> For more info on how to configure plugins, please refer to the [data source plugins](#data-source-plugins) section
+> For more info on how to configure plugins, please refer to the <a href="https://github.com/merico-dev/lake#data-source-plugins" target="_blank">data source plugins</a>, section

 3. Visit `localhost:4000` to setup configuration files